-As a Canadian public company, the convocation of our annual general meetings and special meetings are governed by Canadian corporate and securities laws, including the BCBCA, National Instrument 51-102 - Continuous Disclosure Obligations, National Instrument 52-110 - Audit Committees and National Instrument 54-101 - Communication with Beneficial Owners of Securities of a Reporting Issuer.
+As a Canadian public company, the convocation of our annual general meetings and special meetings are governed by Canadian corporate and securities laws, including the BCBCA, National Instrument 51-102 - Continuous Disclosure Obligations, National Instrument 52-110 - Audit Committees and National Instrument 54-101 - Communication with Beneficial Owners of Securities of a Reporting Issuer:

 All of the issued common shares of the Company are fully paid and non-assessable.
-The holders of Common Shares are entitled to receive notice of and to attend and vote at all meetings of the shareholders of the Company and each Common Share confers the right to one vote in person or by proxy at all meetings of the shareholders of the Company may by resolution determine.
+The holders of Common Shares are entitled to receive notice of and to attend and vote at all meetings of the shareholders of the Company and each Common Share confers the right to one vote in person or by proxy at all meetings of the shareholders of the Company.
+The holders of the Common Shares are entitled to receive such dividends in any financial year as the board of directors of the Company may by resolution determine.
 In the event of the liquidation, dissolution or winding-up of the Issuer, whether voluntary or involuntary, the holders of the Common Shares are entitled to receive the remaining property and assets of the Company, subject to the priority rights of the Preferred Shareholders.
 The Common Shares do not carry any pre-emptive rights, conversion or exchange rights, or redemption, retraction, purchase for cancellation or surrender rights.
 The Articles of the Company do not have any sinking or purchase fund provisions and do not have provisions permitting or restricting the issuance of additional securities and any other material restrictions.
 The Articles of the Company also do not have any provisions requiring a securityholder to contribute additional capital.